claranet/terraform-datadog-monitors/README.md

 ### Important notes ###

 * This repository represents a terraform feature and each first level directory could be imported as a terraform module, you must choose the one(s) you need.
-* Each of these modules contains the most commons monitors, but they probably not fulfill all your customer needs
+* Each of these modules contains the most commons monitors, but they probably do not fulfill all your customer needs
 * You still can create some specific DataDog monitors after importing a module, it's even advisable to complete your needs
 * You will find a complete `README.md` on each module, explaining how to use it.
 * The `alerting-message` module could be used to easily generate a templating message to use by default but it could be used also multiple times to generate messages for specific monitors.